-Each fall the IUSB Division of Dental Education welcomes 20 new student dental hygienists to the program.
+Each fall the IUSB Division of Dental Education welcomes twenty new student dental hygienists to the program.
 The application cycle begins November 1 each year.
 Applications for best consideration are due February 1 if the students are planning to begin the program the following fall.
-Students will be notified in late spring/early summer of provisional acceptance into the program.
+Students will be notified in early summer of provisional acceptance into the program.
 Final full acceptance will be granted once students have attended orientation and successfully submitted all required documentation including, but not limited to background check, medical insurance, and requirement to disclose.
 Applicants who have met all program criteria and policies but are not of the top full-time candidates for the new cohort will be placed on the waitlist.
-Waitlisted candidates will be invited to the program until classes begin in fall.
+Waitlisted candidates will be invited to join the program if a position becomes available until classes begin in fall.
+Once the fall semester begins the waitlist is closed.

 Candidates are objectively reviewed based on stated selection criteria.
 The admission committee will use rubrics to evaluate candidates as appropriate.
-All scoring results and GPA scoring are entered into a spreadsheet for side-by-side comparison of all candidates.
-The School of Applied Health Science Council will review the spreadsheet to ensure the data, formulas, and information is correctly calculated.
+All scoring results and GPA scoring are entered into a spreadsheet for side-by-side comparison of all candidates with names redacted to provide impartiality.
+The Health Science Council will review the spreadsheet to ensure the data, formulas, and information is correctly calculated.
 The top 20 candidates will be offered provisional acceptance status.